luizcontri/luizcontri/README.md

 ### Hi there 👋
-I'm Luiz Contri and welcome to my github profile.\
+I'm Luiz Contri and welcome to my github profile.<br>
-In this profile I develop projects with technologies that I am currently learning, usually about Data Engeneering.\
+In this profile I develop projects with technologies that I am currently learning, usually about Data Engeneering.<br><br>
 I hope this can be useful to you in some way. 😊

 <center>